 Related Questions in REGRESSION

-- Regression of a complex model in R
+- Regression equation of a stacked difference-in-difference analysis in R

 Related Questions in DUMMY-DATA